 External Coordination

-The DOE Hydrogen Program is leveraging the vast capabilities and experience of its stakeholders through cooperative partnerships.
+The DOE Hydrogen Program leverages the vast capabilities and experience of its stakeholders through cooperative partnerships.
 Coordination of these activities will be one of the keys to achieving national hydrogen and fuel cell technology program goals.

 Federal Agencies/Interagency Task Force